shionhonda/hippocampus-garden/content/blog/navbar/index.md

 featuredImage: navbar/ogp.png
 ---

-My first post on my new blog :confetti_ball::congratulations:
+My first post on my new blog 🎉🎊

 This blog is initialized with [gatsby-starter-blog](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/).
 Do you like the navigation bar at the top of this page?